jonasschneider/haven/README.md

-A complete backup toolkit for personal storage servers
+A set of procedures and tools for backing up personal storage servers

 - Multiple redundant offsite backups using different technologies & remote storage providers (Don't put all your eggs in one basket)